mikolasan/mikolasan.github.io/src/markdown/science/explain-like-i-am-5-how-to-use-pytorch.md

 - `numpy` - vectors and matrices (`@` operator which is a short for `matmul`)
 - `xgboost`
 - `munch` - config reading
-- `tqdm` - progress bar in terminal
+- `tqdm` - fancy progressbar for terminal

 ## Understand Models in PyTorch